barberd/cocorsa/README.md

 Write the rsa.dsk image to a floppy disk (see https://nitros9.sourceforge.io/wiki/index.php/Transferring_DSK_Images_to_Floppies), load it into your Color Computer emulator, mount it with Drivewire, or copy it to your SD card for use with the CocoSDC.

+If you have a CoCo3 and a monitor that can handle 80-column text, optionally enter 'WIDTH80' first before execution.

 Once the disk is loaded into your Coco, load the executable with

     LOADM"RSA" <enter>